 This pack comes with 7 ovulation tests and 4 pregnancy tests and includes a subscribe-and-save option so you can have them conveniently delivered to your door each month.

 We love products from Fairhaven Health because their research team is constantly looking for the most up-to-date information to support families trying to conceive.

-Their big bundle of test strips include 30 ovulation test strips (the kind you dip in a urine cup) and 10 early detection pregnancy tests at a great price.
+Their big bundle of test strips includes 30 ovulation test strips (the kind you dip in a urine cup) and 10 early-detection pregnancy tests at a great price.

 Another affordable option is Pregmate Ovulation Test Strips.
 Users love the Pregmate Ovulation Test Strips for their clear responses and easy usability.

 Thanks to their low cost, many users mention choosing these strips to use as natural birth control instead of pills.

 While many of the reviews on Amazon reference the reliability and accuracy of Pregmate strips, it is worth noting that some individuals experienced false positives.
 This could be a sign of a defective strip or could indicate an underlying medical issue.

 If you’re concerned about the results, don’t hesitate to speak with your doctor or care provider.